sim4ia/sigir2025/index.md

 ### Task A

 Task A focuses on simulating users’ query behaviour in an interactive retrieval task.
 The objective is to develop user agents that align well with the query variations over sessions derived from the provided CORE log files.
 We will provide participants with an initial query, a corresponding BM25-based SERP, and some user interactions with this SERP.
 From there, participants should try to predict the following query formulated by the user.
-We will evaluate the predicted queries by comparing them with the real following queries and by calculating session-based metrics like SDCG.
+We will evaluate the predicted queries by comparing them with the real following queries using different comparison strategies.

 ### Task B
 Task B focuses on simulating user utterances in a conversational search setting.
 Given a sequence of conversational utterances between a user and a system, where the last utterance was from the system, the task is to simulate the next user utterance.
 The conversational data used for this task is generated synthetically based on traditional search logs.
 Evaluation will be performed based on the semantic similarity of the predicted vs. actual user utterances.